 Type of Zinc

-Some of the most common forms of zinc are gluconate and citrate, which are found in many over the counter cold remedies.
+Some of the most common forms of zinc are gluconate and citrate, which are found in many over-the-counter cold remedies.
 Though both are thought to be absorbed fairly well, zinc citrate is known for leaving a rather unpleasant aftertaste behind.
 Other common types of zinc include acetate, sulfate, picolinate, and orotate.
-Consult with a medical professional or dietician if you’re not sure which type of zinc suits your needs best.
+Consult with a medical professional or dietician if you’re unsure which type of zinc suits your needs best.

 Zinc is available in a variety of shapes and sizes, ranging from powders to liquids.
 Ultimately, the choice here comes down to personal preference.
 If you’re constantly running out the door and are hard-pressed for time, scarfing down a quick tablet may be a bit easier than measuring out and mixing up a powder.

 When shopping for any supplements, it’s wise to consider what’s inside the container.
-Labdoor.com is a great source for independent third party test results, and will help give you a sense of how accurately each brand has labeled their wares.
+Labdoor.com is a great source for independent third-party test results and will help give you a sense of how accurately each brand has labeled its wares.

-To figure out the value of each zinc supplement, divide the total cost by the amount of servings.
+To figure out each zinc supplement’s value, divide the total cost by the number of servings.
 Take into account the individual dose sizes, as that may have an impact on the overall value.

 What to Consider Before Buying

+Look at the kind of zinc used.
 More often than not, products will list the kind of zinc they use.
 For example, zinc gluconate or zinc citrate.
-Knowing what is used is important because each type of zinc informs how much of that zinc is likely to be absorbed.
+Knowing what is used is important because each type of zinc informs how much zinc is likely to be absorbed.

-If you have zinc gluconate or zinc citrate in a product, then the absorbility will be high — around 61%.
-Something like zinc sulfate has a 71% absorbability.
-On the flip side, zinc oxide, the cheapest and most insoluble zinc supplementation compound, is significantly less well absorbed than citrate or gluconate according to a study in The Journal of Nutrition.
-(2)
+If you have zinc gluconate or zinc citrate in a product, then the absorbability will be high — around 61 percent.
+Something like zinc sulfate has a 71 percent absorbability.
+On the flip side, zinc oxide, the cheapest and most insoluble zinc supplementation compound, is significantly less well absorbed than citrate or gluconate, according to a study in The Journal of Nutrition.
+(4)

 Start slow and eat a meal.
-Taking a zinc supplement on an empty stomach can result in a quick case of nausea for a lot of folks.
-If you’re new to zinc supplementing, it may be wise to start with a half dose to see how your body reacts.
+Taking a zinc supplement on an empty stomach can result in a quick case of nausea for many folks.
+If you’re new to zinc supplements, it may be wise to start with a half dose to see how your body reacts.
 It’s wise to consult a medical professional or a dietician before adding zinc to a regimen.